Skip to main content

 • Other financial services providers such as NS&I or providers of Individual Savings Accounts and other financial products

-The above list is not exhaustive, but do take care not to give your NINO to anyone who does not need to know it.
-Scammers might try to get your NINO, as well as other personal information from you, so you should be aware of protecting yourself from fraud.
+The above list is not exhaustive, but do take care not to give your National Insurance number to anyone who does not need to know it.
+Scammers might try to get your number, as well as other personal information from you, so you should take care to protect yourself.
+You can read more in our page Tax: protecting yourself online.

-If you suspect that someone has stolen your NINO and is committing identity fraud or theft, you should contact HMRC and tell them what you think has happened.
+If you suspect that someone has stolen your National Insurance number and is committing identity fraud or theft, you should contact HMRC and tell them what you think has happened.

-If you have lost or forgotten your NINO
+If you have lost or forgotten your National Insurance number

-If you lose or forget your NINO, you may be able to find it on official documents – for example, payslips from a job, your tax return, or a PAYE coding notice.
+If you lose or forget your National Insurance number, you may be able to find it on official documents – for example, payslips from a job, your tax return, or a PAYE coding notice.

-If you use the HMRC app, you can view your NINO there, and also have the option of saving it to your digital wallet in your smartphone.
-This is a convenient way to ensure you always have your NINO to hand when you need it.
+If you use the HMRC app, you can view your National Insurance number there, and also have the option of saving it to your digital wallet in your smartphone.
+This is a convenient way to ensure you always have your National Insurance number to hand when you need it.

-In all cases, HMRC will write to you and confirm the NINO.
-They will not provide the NINO over the telephone.
+HMRC will write to you and confirm the National Insurance number.
+They will not provide it to you over the telephone.

 Back to top